Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 The General Data Protection Regulation (GDPR) and Cookies

-The GDPR aims to give users greater rights over their data through stringent notification and consent guidelines.
-Under this law, users need to be informed of the existence of cookies on a website and then consent to their deployment.
-If consent is not given, the website in question cannot lawfully collect information from that user using cookies.
+The European Union (EU)’s GDPR aims to give users greater rights over their personal data through stringent notification and consent guidelines.
+Under this law, users need to be informed of the existence of cookies on a website and then give valid GDPR cookie consent to their use.
+If consent is not given, the site in question cannot lawfully collect information from that user using cookies.

 However, there are some exceptions.
 Essential cookies, performance cookies, and functionality cookies are often used on the basis of GDPR legitimate interest or for the fulfillment of a contract.
-Therefore, user consent isn’t necessarily mandated for these cookies to be lawfully deployed.
+Therefore, user consent isn’t necessarily mandated for deployment of these cookies to be considered lawful.

 The EU Cookie Law

-In the US, while there is no single all-encompassing federal cookie law, there are several individual privacy rules that apply to corporate cookie usage, including:
+In the United States, while there is no one all-encompassing federal cookie law, there are several internet privacy rules that apply to corporate cookie usage, including:

 - The Computer Fraud and Abuse Act of 1984

 - The Children’s Internet Protection Act of 2001 (updated 2013)